abouchard-ds/Land-Real-Estate/README.md

 ![Boreal Forest](/media/myboreal.jpg)

 I want to buy land in the boreal forest.
-So I made a scraper to get me the data, then a data cleaner.
-Then I do some data analysis on the properties with using business analytics and machine learning.
+So I made a scraper to get the data, then a data cleaner.
+Then I do some data analysis on the properties using business analytics and machine learning.

 ## Web scraper 'List' and 'Detail'

-The web scraping is done in 2 parts.
+The web scraping is done in multiple parts.

 First I get the listing of all land for sale which provide me with basic info (area,price,town) AND the links for each listing.
 Then I scrape each individual listing to get the detailed information.